aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration.md

 # Module `0x1::reconfiguration`

-Publishes configuration information for validators, and issues reconfiguration events to synchronize configuration changes for the validators.
+Publishes configuration information for validators, and issues reconfiguration events<br/> to synchronize configuration changes for the validators.

 -  [Struct `NewEpochEvent`](#0x1_reconfiguration_NewEpochEvent)